 - Manipulation of share’s or security’s value, price or volume

 - Theft or misappropriation of funds or securities

 A violation of the Foreign Corrupt Practices Act can also give rise to a potential whistleblower claim against publicly traded companies.
 This is because Dodd-Frank applies to violations of securities laws and, pursuant to 15 U.S.C. § 78dd-1, the FCPA is a securities law which governs all U.S. issuers.
 Under the FCPA’s anti-bribery provision, it is unlawful for certain classes of persons and entities, including U.S. companies and citizens, companies listed on the U.S. stock exchange (including foreign companies whose misconduct touches and concerns the U.S.), or any person acting while in the U.S., to make payments or offers of payments to foreign government officials to assist in obtaining or retaining business.
 Finally and quite importantly, under Dodd-Frank, the SEC is expressly authorized to impose aiding and abetting liability on any person who “knowingly or recklessly had aided, abetted, counseled, commanded, induced, or procured” a violation of the Securities Exchange Act, Investment Advisers Act or the Investment Company Act.
 Such person who provides substantial assistance to another person in the violation of these laws “shall be deemed to be in violation of such provision to the same extent as the person to whom such assistance is provided.”

-Please contact SFMS at 866-540-5505 to arrange a consultation with one of our experienced whistleblower lawyers or email James E. Miller ( email@example.com), Laurie Rubinow ( firstname.lastname@example.org) or Valerie L. Chang ( email@example.com).
+Please contact SFMS online or call 866-540-5505 to arrange a consultation with one of our experienced whistleblower lawyers or email James E. Miller (email@example.com), or Laurie Rubinow (firstname.lastname@example.org).